cheese1/medusawiki/SSL-Errors.md

 ## How can i see what version i have installed.?

-If you browse to the `Help & Info` page (screenshot below) inside Sickrage, you can check the field `Python Version:` & `SSL Version:`.
+If you browse to the `Help & Info` page (screenshot below) inside Medusa, you can check the field `Python Version:` & `SSL Version:`.
-Those will show you the version currently in use by Sickrage/OS.
+Those will show you the version currently in use by Medusa/OS.

 ![helpinfo](https://cloud.githubusercontent.com/assets/7928052/13013132/70b0840c-d1ae-11e5-8894-f3dd8b95dfe9.png)